 Did you know that underarm hair traps moisture and keeps it from evaporating?
 This causes a buildup of sweat and allows naturally occurring bacteria to feed on the sweat, which causes body odor.
 While you're switching to natural deodorant, keep your armpits clean-shaven.
 This dissuades sweat from sticking around.
 Even after the detox period, consider keeping your underarm hair shaved or trimmed.
 This helps your natural deodorant make direct contact with your skin for better results.

 You may be familiar with exfoliation products for your face that help draw out impurities.
-These same products can be used on your clean-shaven underarms to help during the transition.
+These same products can be used on your clean-shaven underarms to help during the transition to natural deodorant.
 Apply a clay or mud mask to your armpits once or twice a week for best results.

 You may notice that your all-natural deodorant only lasts a couple of hours during your detox period.
 To freshen up during the day, pack a few all-natural antiperspirant or deodorant wipes to help control the funk.
 These specialty wipes are pretreated with the perfect amount of formula for a quick and easy application.